fransenglich/swiftmusicmashup/README.md

 Considering this is only a case, much can be done.

-## UI

-* Conformance to relevant HIG (Human Interface Guidelines).
-In this case Apple's, and perhaps a company specific one
-* Localization, also called l10n
-* Accessibility
-* Better search interface: Update as you type, and a drop-down that lists all matching artists for the typed query
-* I perceive Cover Art Archive as slow, so optimizing that (caching either locally or on server), could be a larger project to do.
-One could mmap() a concatenated file
-* The app uses MusicBrainz' "releases" while it's from one perspective more useful to use "release-groups"
-* The app loads large front covers.
-One can experiment with fetching Cover Art Archive's overview, and then fetch the thumbnails.
-That's trading one large image for two HTTP fetches and a smaller image
-* Tweaks: SwiftUI's CachedImage seems to unload when out of view

 ## Security

 A general security mindset should be applied, and this paragraph should be considered a bit cringe.
 Code-wise, it could be considered that a query injection is possible through the search interface, and perhaps possible DOS attacks.
 In short, a security review needs to be done.